 Photo credit: http://fcsn.org/rtsc/

-To serve in this important role, an individual must meet several criteria, one of which is to complete a training that has been identified to meet the minimal standards established by the Texas Education Agency.
-You may contact your school district or regional education service center for an in-person presentation or view the online module on this website.
+To serve as a surrogate or foster parent of a student receiving special education services, an individual must meet several criteria, one of which is to complete a training that has been identified to meet the minimal standards established by the Texas Education Agency.
+You may contact your school district or regional education service center for an in-person presentation or complete the online module.

 For online module access, CLICK HERE or copy this link in your preferred browser: https://www.spedtex.org/educators/surrogate-parent-training.

 Should you need further assistance, contact Katrina Mathis at firstname.lastname@example.org.